 - Keyword’s length.

 As a reminder, the Search Volume estimation we provide - as well as the Competition estimation - are both indicators set between 0 and 100.
-Higher the number means higher the Volume or the Competition for a specific keyword.
+Higher the number means higher the Volume or Competition for a specific keyword.

-To help you find the best ratio between a decent Volume of searches and a low Competition, we have built the KEI (Keywords Efficiency Index), which is also an indicator between 0 and 100.
+To help you find the best ratio between a decent Volume of searches and low Competition, we have built the KEI (Keywords Efficiency Index), which is also an indicator between 0 and 100.
 Higher the KEI means stronger the keyword and therefore, most likely you will have chances to rank for it (less ranking difficulty).

-It is therefore crucial to try finding relevant keywords with a high KEI in order to have chances ranking for them.
+It is, therefore, crucial to try finding relevant keywords with a high KEI in order to have chances ranking for them.

-Suggestions, Top Keywords, Trendings Keywords and more
+Suggestions, Top Keywords, Trendings Keywords, and more

 Our keyword tool is divided into multiple sections which we’ll review right away.